duleorlovic/blog/_posts/2015-11-09-rails-testing.md

 it will not be excluded.
 Only if you run all or speficic file `bin/rspec spec/features/my_spec.rb`

 If you want to run specific task then than add tag `rspec --tag really_slow`.
 If you want to run all and specific tasks than use env variable:

 ~~~
 # spec/spec_helper.rb
 RSpec.configure do |config|
-  # If you really want to run then than add tag `bin/rspec --tag really_slow` to run
+  # If you really want to run then add tag `bin/rspec --tag really_slow` to run
   # only that tag, or to run all and some tags use
   # INCLUDING_TAGS=chrome_remote_selenium bin/rspec
   %i(